 Important Guidance to Protect You From the Coronavirus

 Symptoms of the coronavirus usually appear within 2-14 days after exposure.
 These can include fever, shortness of breath, and coughing.
 While most coronavirus cases are similar to the common cold, symptoms should not be taken lightly.
-If you develop symptoms within two weeks of visiting China, you should call your doctor as soon as possible.
+If you develop symptoms, you should call your doctor as soon as possible.

 As your representative, your health and safety is my number one priority: